-Join Alan Demafiles for an in-depth discussion in this video Adding MoText and numbers, part of Animating Charts and Graphs in CINEMA 4D.
+Join Alan Demafiles for an in-depth discussion in this video Adding MoText and numbers, part of Cinema 4D: Animating Charts and Graphs.

 - Here we'll look at utilizing MoText…to add number values to our keypoints,…as well as set them up in a way…to reflect the numerical value as they animate up…or down using XPresso.…So here under our Extrude object for the first bar,…we've set those keyframes,…and as you can see, the height is kind of changing.…So we would like to use that to drive the height…of a MoGraph MoText object.…And one way we can do that is through…the use of Set Driven keys.…

 So under my Extrude object, we'll go to Movement.…Right-click and say Set Driver under the Expressions.…This is going to drive the value of our MoText…coordinate Y position.…So I'll select my Y position…and then right-click Expression, Set Driven.…Right now our text is super tiny,…so I'm going to increase the height…to maybe 1,000 and we'll also just nudge…this guy over a little bit.…So let's rewind, Shift + F.…